The character sheet for the first generation's Pokémon

 - Nonindicative Name: Have relatively little in common with pigeons, more strongly resembling finches.

-- Off Model: Pidgeot's sprites in Pokémon Gold, Silver, and Crystal had a far shorter crest than in the normal design, despite having the signature long crest in Red/Blue/Green/Yellow.
-Because the back sprites for the first- and second-gen Pokémon were revamped and carried over to the 3rd-gen games, despite the front sprites in that generation being fixed.
+- Off Model: Pidgeot's sprites in Pokémon Gold, Silver, and Crystal had a far shorter crest than in the normal design, despite having the signature long crest in the original Red and Blue.

 - You Cannot Research Breathing: Cannot learn Peck, since having both that and Gust for its low-level Flying move would have been redundant prior to gen IV.